 - EDpCloud resumed from where it left off in the event of network failures

 - Data is protected by mirroring it to other locations

 - The time required to keep data in sync was significantly reduced.

 Security and Compliance

 - Automatic end to end data encryption prevents data leaks

 - Multi-level access control and authentication keep access to data secure

 - Detailed audit logs show what data was transferred, where and when it was transferred.

-The manufacturer was able to synchronize data between incompatible NetApp appliances automatically, securely and on time without the need to incur additional costs to upgrade all appliances.
-The manufacturer realized significant costs savings by automating tasks and even using commodity of the shelf hardware.
+The manufacturer was able to synchronize data between incompatible NetApp appliances automatically, securely, and on time without the need to incur additional costs to upgrade all appliances.
+The manufacturer realized significant cost savings by automating tasks and even using the commodity off the shelf hardware.

 Get this in PDF: edpcloud-data-replication-netapp-automotive.pdf